-Reducing your tyre PSI for off-roading & 4WD
+Reducing your tyre PSI for off-roading & 4x4

 Changing your tyre pressure is one of the best things you can do to maximise your off-road experience.
 It’s also one of the most effective ways to alter drivability and performance in 4-wheel drive and off-road situations.
 If you think about it, the only thing connecting your 4x4 to the ground beneath is your tyres, so the way you inflate (or deflate) your tyres will largely impact the way you drive.

-When we talk about air pressure alteration for off-road terrains, we generally mean reducing the PSI.
+When we talk about air pressure alteration, we generally mean reducing the PSI for off-roading.
 However, it’s important to remember to re-inflate your tyres as soon as you come in contact with the road.
-This is because reduced tyre pressure at high speeds on hard surfaces like roads and highways is incredibly dangerous and may cause tyre blow-ours from increased heat and pressure.
+This is because reduced tyre pressure at high speeds on hard surfaces like roads and highways is incredibly dangerous and may cause tyre blow-outs from increased heat and pressure.

 Tyre pressure on sand

 If you’ve ever watched a 4x4 across soft sand, you might have noticed mounds of sand building up in front of the tyres.
 This is caused by the forward motion of the tyres which essentially creates strain on the vehicle as it tries to push itself up and over.
 If your 4x4 PSI is sitting at a standard pressure, the sand will continue to be pushed in front of your tyres and force you back down until you get bogged.

 On the other hand, reducing your PSI allows you to experience an increased ‘footprint,’ distributing the weight of your car over a greater surface area and therefore preventing your wheels from sinking into the sand.
 This, in turn, stops the formation of sand mounds in front of your tyres and allows your vehicle to achieve forward momentum with less of the work.